jyotpatel-imnu/measuremate-wordpress-plugin/readme.md

 We advise all users to review Google Tag Manager's Terms of Service and Privacy Policy to ensure compliance with data protection and privacy laws applicable to your use case.
 It is your responsibility to adhere to any legal requirements pertaining to data collection and processing activities conducted through GTM.

 == Changelog ==

-= 1.0.5 =
-- Removed unnecessary navigation tabs in admin page

-= 1.0.4 =
-- Improved script robustness in the remove_from_cart event.

-= 1.0.3 =
-- Added Measuremate Logo to the admins include files.
-- Changed all function names to "measuremate_".
-- Changed versions in documents.
-- Added measuremate_format_item & measuremate_format_cart_items for consistency

-= 1.0.2 =
-- Added categories to ad_to_cart AJAX event.

-= 1.0.1 =
-- Update licenses to GPLv2
-- Included Measuremate logo, limiting external dependencies
-- Updated required version
-- Replaced short php codes to full php codes.
-- Documented use of Google Tag Manager
-- Properly escaped all echos
-- Added prefix to all functions "measuremate"
-- Made all files non-directly accessible

-= 1.0.0 =
-- Initial release.

-== Upgrade Notice ==

 = 1.0.0 =
 Initial release.
 Please backup your website before installing.